PascalLG/todotxt-hs/README.md

 todo ls
 ```

 The first column displays the task rank (actually the line number in the todo file).
 This number is used to refer to tasks in other commands.
 The following columns display the priority (if any) as a letter from A to Z, the creation date, and the task description.
 The list is sorted by decreasing priority.
 Tasks having no priority come at the end of the list.
-Although the file format allows for a completion date, it is never displayed.
+Although the file format allows for a completion date, it is currently ignored.

 Finished tasks are not listed by default.
 To list them as well, add the `--all` flag: